 Two-dimensional models naturally appear in geophysical fluid dynamics, via the quasi-geostrophic equation and its variants (cf.~\cite{Ze2018}).
-A matrix hydrodynamics version of the global quasi-geostrophic equation is given by Franken, Caliaro, Cifani, and Geurts~\cite{FrCaCiGe2024}, where the authors provide simulations that qualitatively captures the turbulent band structures observed in the atmosphere of Jupiter.
-Based on this work, further analysis of the critical latitude for jet formation is provided by the same authors~\cite{FrLuEpGu2024b}.
+A matrix hydrodynamics version of the global quasi-geostrophic equation was given by Franken, Caliaro, Cifani, and Geurts~\cite{FrCaCiGe2024}, where the authors provided simulations that qualitatively captured the turbulent band structures observed in the atmosphere of Jupiter.
+Based on this work, further analysis of the critical latitude for jet formation was provided by the same authors~\cite{FrLuEpGu2024b}.

-The underlying Riemannian geometric structure of the global quasi-geostrophic equations is specified by Modin and Suri~\cite{MoSu2025}.
+The underlying Riemannian geometric structure of the global quasi-geostrophic equations was specified by Modin and Suri~\cite{MoSu2025}.
 This structure enables stability analysis based on sectional curvature calculations.
 In particular, the study shows that the \emph{Lamb parameter} in the global quasi-geostrophic model has a stabilizing effect on the dynamics.